syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Step-by-Step-Installation.md

    N> The WinZip Self-Extractor extracts the syncfusionwebsamplecreator_(version).exe dialog, displaying the unzip operation of the package.

-   If complete Essential Studio suite or any of the required Essential Studio platforms are installed, Syncfusion Web Sample Creator will be installed.
+   If complete Essential Studio suite or any of the required Essential Studio platform setups are installed, Syncfusion Web Sample Creator setup will be installed.

    ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img2.jpeg)

-   If complete Essential Studio suite or any of the required Essential Studio platforms are not installed, Syncfusion Web Sample Creator will show the below message.
+   If complete Essential Studio suite or any of the required Essential Studio platform setups are not installed, Syncfusion Web Sample Creator setup will show the below message.

    ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img7.jpeg)